Dhakalkeeran/Chunk-Level-Attention-SER/README.md

+# Changes made in reference to the original repo
 This is an edited version of the original repo, that worked out for me with some changes mainly for LSTM.

 # Chunk-Level Attention SER